-Hongdae has a younger crowd, which is geared to the University students studying at Honkik University.
+Hongdae has a younger crowd, which is geared to university students studying at Honkik University.

 If you want to drink and party comes to Hongdae.

-If that’s not what you after, it’s probably better finding a hotel elsewhere and riding the subway in during the day time.
+If that’s not what you after, it’s probably better finding a hotel elsewhere and riding the subway during the daytime.

-I think it’s a good location to stay in Seoul if you traveling alone or with a group of friends.
-If you’re older and partying isn’t your style, then Hongdae will start to drain your energy quickly.
+I think it’s a good location to stay in Seoul if you travel alone or with a group of friends.
+If you’re older and partying isn’t your style, then Hongdae will drain your energy quickly.

 Where to stay in Hongdae?